SeikkuS/Seminaarityo-Questionnaire/readme.md

 This is where almost all of the work hours went in.

+!NOTE: I kept updating the return statement during every alteration I made in order to make sure that things were working correctly (or in any way at all).
+You can read the finished return statement at the bottom of this section.

 at first i decided to create the const-variables that I'm going to need:

      const QuizPage = () => {